 The first clue is in the name: in the Italian version of the incredibly popular Manga series Lupin III, Zazà is the well-liked Inspector Zenigata, who is often seen eating Ramen.
 The choice of name is a metaphor, with a touch of irony, for a popular Japanese product proposed to an Italian audience.
 Ramen is the most popular dish in Japan and here, in the heart of Milan, we find a high-quality, authentic version that is rigorous in its approach and clearly aware of the ingredients of Italian gastronomic culture.

 Another clue is the logo, which contains no trace of classic Japanese iconography but instead has a contemporary style.
-A bowl, a spring of wheat, and a drop of water: the raw elements of Ramen symbolize essentialness, purity, and authenticity.
+A bowl, a wheat ear and a drop of water: the raw elements of Ramen symbolize essentialness, purity, and authenticity.
 The same guiding principles are to be found in the design of the restaurant’s interior, with natural materials and small details borrowed from Japanese tradition.
-The creators of Zazà Ramen are an internationally renowned chef and a pair of Japanese entrepreneurs who have chosen Italy as their home.
+The creator of Zazà Ramen is an internationally renowned chef who has chosen Milan as his hometown.

-Brendan Becht was born in Holland to a family of contemporary art collectors and began his career as a cook at a very early age at the Connaught Hotel in London.
+Brendan Becht was born in the Netherlands to a family of contemporary art collectors and began his career as a cook at a very early age, with Michel Bourdin at the Connaught Hotel in London.
 He then moved on to Paris, where he worked with Pierre Hermé at Fauchon and then with Alain Senderens at Lucas Carton.
 He finally arrived in Milan, working with Gualtiero Marchesi before specializing in the opening of Italian restaurants in Japan.
 Thanks to a strong esthetic sense and a natural curiosity inherited from his cultural and artistic education and professional life, he created Zazà Ramen Milan.